silx-kit/silx/doc/source/sample_code/index.rst

          :align: center
      - This script illustrates image ROI selection in a :class:`~silx.gui.plot.PlotWidget`

-       It uses :class:`~silx.gui.plot.tools.RegionOfInterestManager` and
+       It uses :class:`~silx.gui.plot.tools.roi.RegionOfInterestManager` and
-       :class:`~silx.gui.plot.tools.RegionOfInterestTableWidget` to handle the
+       :class:`~silx.gui.plot.tools.roi.RegionOfInterestTableWidget` to handle the
        interactive selection and to display the list of selected ROIs.
    * - :download:`printPreview.py <../../../examples/printPreview.py>`
      - .. image:: img/printPreview.png